grafana/grafana/docs/sources/administration/planning-iam-strategy/index.md

 ### Users in Grafana teams

-You can organize users into [teams] and assign them roles and permissions reflecting the current organization.
+You can organize users into [teams]({{< relref "../team-management" >}}) and assign them roles and permissions reflecting the current organization.
 For example, instead of assigning five users access to the same dashboard, you can create a team of those users and assign dashboard permissions to the team.

 A user can belong to multiple teams and be a member or an administrator for a given team.
 Team members inherit permissions from the team but cannot edit the team itself.
 Team administrators can add members to a team and update its settings, such as the team name, team members, roles assigned, and UI preferences.

-Teams are a perfect solution for working with a small subset of users.
+Teams are a perfect solution for working with a subset of users.
 Teams can share resources with other teams.

 ### Users in Grafana organizations

-[Grafana organizations] allow complete isolation of resources, such as dashboards and data sources.
+[Grafana organizations]({{< relref "../organization-management" >}}) allow complete isolation of resources, such as dashboards and data sources.
 Users can be members of one or several organizations, and they can only access resources from an organization they belong to.

 Having multiple organizations in a single instance of Grafana lets you manage your users in one place while completely separating resources.

 Organizations provide a higher measure of isolation within Grafana than teams do and can be helpful in certain scenarios.
-However, because organizations lack the scalability and flexibility of teams and [folders], we do not recommend using them as the default way to group users and resources.
+However, because organizations lack the scalability and flexibility of teams and [folders]({{< relref "../../dashboards/manage-dashboards/#creeate-a-dashboard-folder" >}}), we do not recommend using them as the default way to group users and resources.

-Note that Grafana Cloud does not support having several organizations per instance.
+Note that Grafana Cloud does not support having more than 1 organizations per instance.

 ### Choosing between teams and organizations

-[Grafana teams] and Grafana organizations serve similar purposes in the Grafana platform.
+[Grafana teams]({{< relref "../team-management" >}}) and Grafana organizations serve similar purposes in the Grafana platform.
 Both are designed to help group users and manage and control access to resources.

 Teams provide more flexibility, as resources can be accessible by multiple teams, and team creation and management are simple.